- Bite-sized Trips

 If you are visiting Cambodia during your travels, then your Cambodian visa will be issued when you arrive at any of the international airports or at the border crossing.
 There is no letter of authorisation required in advance.
 You will need to provide two passport photos and the cost is US$35.

-As an alternative to dealing directly with the embassies, we’ve teamed up with the Visa Machine, a specialist visa provider who can help you with your application.
+As an alternative to dealing directly with the embassies, we’ve teamed up with the Visa Machine, a specialist visa provider that can help you with your application.

 The Vietnamese Dong is the official currency in Vietnam (check the current exchange rate).
-ATMs are the easiest way to get hold of your cash while you’re away and more and more ATMs are popping up, with usually at least one in every town and more in the larger cities.
+ATMs are the easiest way to get hold of your cash while you’re away and there are plenty available in every town and city.
 However, we recommend taking a combination of bank cards, cash and a few travellers cheques as a back-up just to be safe.

 If you’re taking cash, larger notes such as £50 usually get the best exchange rate, but you get a lot of Dong for £50 so don’t change up too much at a time.
 Euros can also be exchanged and sterling travellers cheques can be cashed in banks and money exchanges in the larger towns and cities.

 US Dollars are also widely accepted by the locals in Vietnam.
 Sometimes things are quoted in US Dollars, even if you then pay for them in Dong.
-We think it’s handy to have some low denomination notes ($1, $5 and $10) in your wallet.
+It is highly recommended to have some low denomination USD notes ($1, $5 and $10) in your wallet at all times.

-Credit Cards are accepted in the larger hotels and restaurants, and in most tourist areas as well as a limited number of banks.
+Credit cards are also accepted in the larger hotels and restaurants, and in most tourist areas as well as a limited number of banks.
 Visa and MasterCard are the most accepted cards.
 Very few places will accept American Express.

-With your accommodation already paid for, you can get by on a fairly modest budget in Vietnam.
-A bowl of noodle soup in a decent restaurant is likely to only cost around $5, and a glass of Beer Hoi just $0.50.
+With your accommodation already paid for, you can get by on a fairly modest budget in Vietnam and we recommend around $20-30 per person, per day will get you by.
+A bowl of noodle soup in a decent restaurant is likely to only cost around $3, and a glass of Beer Hoi just $0.50!

 Tipping is considered important in Vietnam, especially in the service industry.
 During your travels, we recommend allowing $5-$10 per day to tip guides or drivers who assist you throughout your holiday.
 It’s also customary to tip in most mid-range restaurants.